-As promised, here are my speech therapy Christmas Bingo Games!
+As promised, here are my free speech therapy Christmas Bingo Games!
 Tis the season to share fun Christmas and holiday speech therapy materials!
 I hope you will enjoy playing these games.
 My students really like them.
 I had one little guy ask to take my fall concepts bingo game home so he could play with his family.
 How could I say no to that?
 Clearly, I could not.
 He is also looking very forward to the Christmas edition of bingo – which I assured him was coming very soon.

 Many of my students are working on understanding and using these speech therapy “concept” words in their speech.
 This game targets several conceptual vocabulary words such as; narrow, wide, thick, thin, before, around, above, not the same, between, first, second, third, top, bottom, below, behind, in front, empty, full, through, next to, on, and over.